-- Purchases of desktop and laptop PCs must be made from the UNC-approved list of vendors and products on the current UNC CPI Pricing and Specification Matrix (XLS).
+- Purchases of desktop and laptop PCs must be made from the UNC-approved list of vendors and products on the current UNC CPI Pricing and Specification Matrix (Google Spreadsheet).

 - The NC State MarketPlace e-procurement system must be used for all desktop and laptop computer purchases (including Apple products).
 Purchase orders (POs), vouchers or campus Pcards may not be used for these purchases.

 - Only purchases of the standard configurations are allowed, except when non-standard configurations are required for special research, teaching, or administrative needs.

 - The total expenditure for exceptions may not exceed 20% of the total of funds actually used for PC purchases (Apple computer purchases are not included in this calculation.).

 - An exception process is being incorporated into the MarketPlace system: all non-standard desktop and laptop computer purchases must be approved through this process.
 See the Campus IT Purchasing Exception Process for NC State (PDF).
 Purchasing and the campus IT directors have helped compile a list of people who review exception requests for each univeristy division/college.